teemtee/fmf/docs/features.rst

 its usage:

 when
-    The condition to be evaluated in order to decide if the metadata should be merged.
-This is a **required** key.
+    An optional condition to be evaluated in order to decide if the metadata should be merged.
+Without it adjust rule is merged (as if it was true).

 continue
     By default, all provided rules are evaluated.
 When set to